smetj/wishbone/README.rst

 What?
 -----

-A Python library to easily write coroutine based event pipeline solutions.
+A Python library to write asynchronous event pipeline servers with minimal effort.

 How?
 ----

-In this context, "event pipelines" would be best described as a collection of isolated functions connected into a workflow through which events travel and change.
+The WishBone Python library offers a framework to write asynchronous event pipeline servers with minimal effort.

-This is done by shoveling events from one module's queue into the other in order to create a "flow-chart like" event pipeline.
-A Wishbone module follows the Unix philosophy of writing programs that do one thing and do it well.
-Within a Wishbone instance, the modules are running pseudo-concurrently using greenlets on top of a libevent event loop thanks to the the great Gevent library.
-Wishbone also offers the possibility to start multiple concurrent processes each with a Wishbone (libevent) instance.
+In this context, event pipelines are best described as a collection of concurrent modules which consume, process and produce events to their respective queues.
+The Wishbone module queues are connected to one another forming a pipeline through which events travel.
+One or more interconnected Wishbone modules form a Wishbone Server.
+Wishbone servers can be configured and controlled from from command line using bootstrap files.
+Bootstrap files allow to easily cherry-pick Wishbone modules and to define how events travel through them.
+Multiple identical Wishbone instances can be started offering parallel execution.

 Installing
 ----------